The New Capital: Plans

 Some amenities planned for the city are a central park, artificial lakes, around 2,000 educational institutions, technology and innovation park, 18 hospitals, 1,250 mosques and churches, a 93,440-seat stadium, 40,000 hotel rooms, a major theme park four times the size of Disneyland, 90 square kilometres of solar energy farms and electric railway link with Cairo.

-It is being built as a smart city with over 6,000 cameras monitoring the streets and along with this authorities will be using AI to monitor water use and waste management, and residents will be able to submit complaints into a mobile app.
+It is being built as a smart city with over 6,000 cameras monitoring the streets.
+Along with this, authorities will be using AI to monitor water use and waste management, and residents will be able to submit complaints into a mobile app.

 Moving state institutions

-It was originally planned that parliament, presidential palaces, government ministries and foreign embassies would be moved into the city between 2020 and 2022, but due to construction delays and COVID-19 the move of over 30,000 government employees was delayed to March 2023.
+It was originally planned that parliament, presidential palaces, government ministries and foreign embassies would be moved into the city between 2020 and 2022, but due to construction delays and the COVID-19 pandemic, the move of over 30,000 government employees was delayed to March 2023.
 By 5 May 2023, 14 ministries and government entities had relocated to the New Administrative Capital.
-In April 2, 2024, president Abdel Fattah al-Sisi's swearing in in front of Parliament for a third term in office, officially inaugurated the city as the new seat of government.
+On 2 April 2024, the swearing in of president Abdel Fattah al-Sisi in front of Parliament for a third term in office officially inaugurated the city as the new seat of government.

 It is expected to cost over US$100 million to move the government from Cairo to NAC but a full cost and timeline for the overall project has not yet been revealed.

 Feedback on former experiences of capital relocation was looked at, for instance by meeting with representatives from Astana, which replaced Almaty as the capital city of Kazakhstan in 1997.